 Food for Others, Inc.

 Food for Others operates four core services.
 First, emergency food is provided to individuals and families referred by social services organizations to the Food for Others' warehouse in Merrifield, Virginia.
 These clients are provided with several days' worth of food thus buying time for other sources of assistance to be arranged or for the crisis to pass.
-Clients are able to shop for their food in "My Market," a small, grocery store-type setting.
-Additionally, clients meeting the income eligibility guidelines may return monthly for U.S. Department of Agriculture commodities (The Emergency Food Assistance Program) at the warehouse.
+We also operate 9 mobile site locations to make our emergency referral program more accessible to community members in need.
 The warehouse is open for these programs Monday through Friday, 9:30am until 5:00pm.

 The third service is our distribution to Community Partners.
-These are approximately 22 local Northern Virginia community-based organizations that visit Food for Others on a weekly or monthly basis to pick up large quantities of food for their clients.
-Our community partners serve the elderly, home-bound, homeless, school children, and other populations at risk of hunger.
+These are approximately 22 local Northern Virginia community-based organizations that receive bulk food from Food for Others on a weekly or monthly basis.
+In providing this service, Food for Others functions as a food bank.
+These groups pick up food at the warehouse, and in turn, offer it to the elderly, home-bound, homeless, school children, and other client populations at risk of hunger.

 Lastly, Food for Others provides weekend food to children through our Power Pack Program (P3).
 Many children in our area have little or close to nothing to eat between their lunch at school on Friday and the breakfast that is served Monday morning.
-Distributed on Friday afternoons, P3 provides elementary school-aged children with a pack of food to alleviate the child’s hunger over the weekend and allow them to focus more on their school work.
-This program feeds more than 2,000 children each week.
+Distributed on Friday afternoons, P3 provides elementary school-aged children with a pack of food to alleviate the child’s hunger over the weekend and allow them to focus more on their schoolwork.
+We currently serve 43 Fairfax County Public Schools and roughly 3,700 students each week.